 Higher education these days is big business and colleges and universities have some of the most complex, diverse, and conflicting set of network requirements around.
 They must support retail operations, protect student personal information, limit access to other sensitive data, provide a high level of connectivity, significant bandwidth, and support large numbers of people.

 Gone are the days where the campus network was run by a group of computer science or engineering students.
 Today’s higher education networks are a significant asset that influences admissions as well as regular business operations.
-By incorporating a process of Audit, Analysis, and Automation and the right promotional ideas, colleges and universities are able to operate large networks with small teams.
+By incorporating a process of Audit, cost risk analysis, and Automation and the right promotional ideas, colleges and universities are able to operate large networks with small teams.

 Audit, Connectivity & Capacity